 The Group has adopted the revised accounting standard effective April 1, 2004 to the extent applicable in respect of outstanding forward exchange contracts.
 The forward exchange contracts constitute hedges from an economic perspective, and the Group has decided to account for these forward exchange contracts based on their designation as 'effective hedges' or 'not effective'.
 To designate a forward contract as an effective hedge, management objectively evaluates and evidences with appropriate supporting documentation at the inception of each forward contract, whether these forward contracts are effective in achieving offsetting cash flows attributable to the hedged risk or not.
 The gain or loss on effective hedges is recorded in the foreign currency fluctuation reserve until the hedged transactions occur and are then recognized in the profit and loss account.
-In the absence of an effective hedge, the gain or loss is recognized in the profit and loss account.
+In the absence of designation as an effective hedge, the gain or loss is recognized in the profit and loss account.

 Gains and losses on forward exchange contracts are computed by multiplying the foreign currency amount of the forward exchange contract by the difference between the forward rate available at the reporting date for the remaining maturity of the contract and the contracted forward rate (or the forward rate last used to measure a gain or loss on that contract for an earlier period).
-The group also assesses on an ongoing basis at the end of each reporting period whether designated hedges are effective and prospectively reclassifies the hedge as necessary.
+The group also assesses on an ongoing basis at the end of each reporting period whether hedges are designated as effective and prospectively reclassifies the hedge as necessary.

-Consequent to the change in accounting policy, the profits for the quarter and half year ended September 30, 2004 are higher by Rs.
-9.96 crore and lower by Rs.
-24.91 crore respectively.
+Consequent to the change in accounting policy, the profits for the quarter ended December 31, 2004 are higher by Rs.
+30.22 crore and for nine months lower by Rs.
+24.78 crore respectively.